lucidrains/flash-cosine-sim-attention/README.md

 Update: <a href="https://github.com/borisdayma">Boris Dayma</a> has graciously kicked off <a href="https://wandb.ai/dalle-mini/dalle-mini/reports/Fix-Swin-v2--VmlldzoyNDA4Mzc3">an experiment (blue with red as baseline)</a> to validate cosine similarity attention with a fixed scale of 10 in a real-world model setting. 🙏

 Update 2: Cosine similarity attention has been proven out in a real-world text-to-image attention network, using a constant scale of `10`.
-No worse than full attention.
+No worse than regular attention.
 Credit goes to <a href="https://github.com/borisdayma">Boris Dayma</a> for investing the time to run the experiment and removing doubts surrounding the technique.

+Update 3: <a href="https://github.com/rromb">Robin Rombach</a> has tested out the kernel in this repository with head size of 64 and fixed scale of 10 in a text-to-image model, observing no difference from regular attention.
+More evaluations pending.

 ## Testing